sectsect/wp-instagram-json/README.md

 via @ https://www.instagram.com/developer/sandbox/

-So I have developed this Plugin to generate JSON files at scheduled times for the data returned from Instagram API for those conditions.
-This is also for performance optimization.
+#### So I have developed this Plugin to generate JSON files at scheduled times for the data returned from Instagram API under those conditions.
+And also I added a feature to upload that JSON file to AWS S3.
+This is also for performance optimization :tada:

 ## Requirements